Last Updated May, 2020

 This is a huge park area with a kilometer-long embankment, a 50-meter landing stage, a zoo, a garage with retro cars, golf courses and the house where Yanukovych lived.
 And where, according to rumors, a golden loaf of bread was found.

 For the best experience, rent a golf car, open-top car for six people or a bike near the entrance.
 Exploring everything on foot may be exhausting.
 There is a lot to discover.
 Bike rental costs 50 UAH ($2) per hour.
-Also, feel free to lay down on the lawn to have a picnic or just relax.
+Also, feel free to lay down on the lawn to have a picnic, read a book (about Ukraine, ha) or just relax.

 A visit to Mezhygirye can be a solid one day trip from Kiev.
 However, you can always spend half a day there and combine it with a trip to nearby Kiev Sea which I mentioned above.